SiFTW/MitchellLabWebsite/content/post/centre/hero.md

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = 'Download the complete FLF's guide to starting a centre as a PDF document.'
+  label = 'Download the complete PDF guide to starting a centre as an FLF.'
 +++

 **So you want to launch a centre?**